MicroFocus/alm-octane-js-rest-sdk/README.md

 ## Update client API
 The HPE ALM Octane REST API is fully metadata-driven.
 When the Octane REST API is updated, you can update the client API from the metadata.

-Create `octane.json` file for updating client API.
-It defines the Octane server's configuration and user credential.
+Create a configuration file (eg `octane.json`) file for updating client API.
+It defines the Octane server's configuration and user credentials.

 ```bash
 $ cat > octane.json << EOH